dyvenia/site-thescalableway/src/posts/2024/2024-11-21-lightweight-K3S.md

 ---
-title: The Simplest Way to Set Up Scalable Data Platform on Google Cloud Platform (GCP)
+title: Deploying Prefect on any Cloud Using a Single VM
-date: 2024-11-20
+date: 2025-01-15T09:29:00
 author: Karol Wolski
 description: A pattern to improve observability, monitoring and, ultimately, data operations with Prefect.
 We show how to find the right trade off between number of deployments and improved operations.
 tags:
   - prefect
 internal_notes: |-
-  # The Simplest Way to Set Up Scalable Data Platform on Google Cloud Platform (GCP)
+  ### The Simplest Way to Set Up Scalable Data Platform on Google Cloud Platform (GCP)

-  ## 0. Outline (Internal usage only, to be removed before publishing)
+  ### 0. Outline (Internal usage only, to be removed before publishing)

   Choosing the right approach to build and maintain a data platform is often a daunting task for organizations.
 With an overwhelming number of options available, finding a solution that balances simplicity, scalability, and future-proofing while also addressing the challenges of hiring people skilled enough for developing this solution can be a complex endeavor.